leegengyu/vulnhub-box-walkthrough/pumpkinraising.md

 * I thought robert and mark's passwords are base64-encoded, but they could not be decoded so I guess that is their dirct password.
 * I tried to use these 3 sets of credentials to log in via SSH but they did not work out.
 * I visited `underconstruction.html` next, but it just showed us a pumpkin image with "+++ PAGE UNDER CONSTRUCTION +++".
 Nothing in the page source of note, except this title of the image: Looking for seeds?
 I ate them all!.
 * Opening `/seeds/seed.txt.gpg`, we see a bunch of garbled text, which is probably a set of keys, I think.
-Looking back at the challenge's description, we are required to find 4 pumpkin seeds - this should be the first one.
+Not sure how this file can be used.
 I tried to find `/seeds/seed2.txt.gpg` and so on, but that did not work out.
 ![](/screenshots/pumpkinraising/gpgFile.jpg)
 * After trying to access several other directories and files from `robots.txt`, I found out that the list is probably not the most updated - some of them were Not Found.
 * Running a `nikto` scan did not turn up information that we did not already know, though it did rightfullly highlight the 3 files which were the most useful findings: